UND College of Business and Public Administration

-The UND Nistler College of Business and Public Administration is located in Nistler Hall at the University of North Dakota.The UND Nistler College of Business and Public administration serves 1,850 students and 300 graduate students per year.
-The NCoBPA is the largest business school in the state of North Dakota and offers the most business related programs in the North Dakota University Systems.
+The UND Nistler College of Business and Public Administration (NCoBPA) is an American public business school located in Nistler Hall at the University of North Dakota.
+As of 2025, NCoBPA served 1,850 students and 300 graduate students per year and was the largest business school in the state of North Dakota.

+It offers the most business related programs in the North Dakota University Systems.
 The NCoBPA is the first accredited business college in North Dakota and is one of only 968 accredited business schools world wide.